 Two scarlet macaws imported in 1923 were the first to be exhibited at the San Diego Zoo, followed soon after by green macaws and red-and-green macaws, which would greet Zoo visitors with a hoarse “hello.”
-In 1933, we were pleased to add a beautiful hyacinth macaw, named Blue-Boy, to our collection.
+In 1933, we were pleased to add a beautiful hyacinth macaw, named Blue-boy, to our collection.
 An article in the December 1933 issue of our member magazine, ZOONOOZ, shared the following: “Blue-boy is often turned out into the garden by his keeper, and he hops around after him like a playful puppy, picking out stones from the hard ground and going over to gloat over the other macaws who live near him because they cannot have his privileges of freedom.”

 Over the next few decades, we acquired other macaw species as well, but we found it difficult to get any of them to breed consistently.
 After years of experience and careful research, we realized that breeding pairs require lots of space for exercise and a natural diet for breeding success.
 Providing a proper nesting box was also essential, and many types were tried.
 We found that the macaws favored wooden barrels, as they simulated hollow trees.

 Today, many of the macaws in our collection serve as ambassadors, trained for animal presentations and educational programs at the San Diego Zoo and San Diego Zoo Safari Park.
 One of them, a scarlet macaw named Papagayo, was honored for her service by having one of the Zoo's eateries named after her: Poppy's Patio!
 Many of these birds also visit schools and television studios to help share conservation messages regarding rain forests, the exotic pet trade’s effect on wild birds, and the illegal export of parrots from South America.
-Read a blog post called Helping Harvey, a hyacinth macaw serving as an animal ambassador at the Safari Park.

 Since ancient times, macaws have been popular as pets.
 Their colorful plumage, large size, and ability to talk have made them “show birds” and “attention getters” around the world.
 Unfortunately, trapping for the pet trade is a major factor in macaw population declines.
 Captured macaw chicks can often bring in thousands of dollars from collectors to the trappers, giving them incentive to continue this practice.